stedolan/malfunction/README.md

       (_ (apply (global $Pervasives $print_string) "Hello, world!\n"))
       (export))

+Malfunction requires OCaml 4.03 with flambda enabled, which you can get by doing:

+    opam switch 4.03.0+flambda

+Once you're on 4.03.0+flambda, you can compile and run the above example with

+    malfunction compile docs/helloworld.mlf -o hello
+    ./hello

 The syntax is based on s-expressions, and is designed to be easy to correctly generate, rather than to be particularly beautiful.
 For instance, there are no reserved words: all user-defined identifiers